ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 Depending on how well I do in balancing the degree of these effects will determine how realistic my simulation ends up being.

-So basically, I'm going to have to get my hands dirty with these equations, so I decided I needed to pick up a reference source, so I bought the non-exhaustive but heavily referenced "modern day" treatment of billiards, "_The Physics of Pocket Billiards_" by Wayland C. Marlow.
+So basically, I'm going to have to get my hands dirty with these equations.
+I decided having a reference source was necessary, so I bought the non-exhaustive but heavily referenced "modern day" treatment of billiards, "_The Physics of Pocket Billiards_" by Wayland C. Marlow.
+The physics I will use comes in part from this book, and in part from random sources on the internet.

 In what follows, I am going to lay out **all** of the physics I'm going to include in the simulation.
 If I was a young and sprightly undergrad I would probably attempt to derive the equations, but I'm old and withered so I'm just going to talk about them.

 ## Physics: ball-cloth interactions